MBA with a Coordinated Program in Dietetics

 Values-Centered Curriculum in our Borra College of Health Sciences

 The Department of Nutrition Sciences, housed within the Borra College of Health Sciences, combines the psychological, biological and social aspects of nutrition to create a well-rounded picture of this field.
-If you have any questions, please don’t hesitate to email Patricia Knisley, director, to learn more about this unique program.
+If you have any questions, please don’t hesitate to email Patricia Knisley, Director of Coordinated and ISPP Programs in Dietetics, to learn more about this unique program.
 See what sets us apart

 Top-Ranked MBA Courses in our Brennan School of Business